ssl/Pasted/README.md

 # Pasted
 Simple and secure pastebin alternative.
 Encrypts your content client-side with AES.

+Source code of pasted.pw.

 ### Features
 - Post (client-side AES encrypted) pastes (Anonymous or with your account)